Pitching Machine Baseballs

 Tips for Pitching Machine Baseballs and Softballs

-- Don't mix one brand of pitching machine balls with another brand, keep the balls the same for consistency.
+- Don't mix one brand of pitching machine balls with another brand.
+Keep the balls the same for consistency.

 - Don't mix old and used pitching machine balls with new ones.
 This will cause inconsistencies with pitch speed and location.